Values, variables, and pointers

 Future work: The design should be expanded to fully cover how copying is managed and linked to from here.

-The last path that requires forming an initializing expression in Carbon is when attempting to convert a non-reference expression into an ephemeral reference expression: the expression is first converted to an initializing expression if necessary, and then temporary storage is materialized to act as its output, and as the referent of the resulting ephemeral reference expression.
+Initializing expressions can also be created implicitly, when attempting to convert an expression into an ephemeral entire reference expression (particularly to match a var pattern): the expression is first converted to an initializing expression if necessary, and then temporary storage is materialized to act as its output, and as the referent of the resulting ephemeral reference expression.

 Function calls and returns

-Function calls in Carbon are modeled directly as initializing expressions – they require storage as an input and when evaluated cause that storage to be initialized with an object.
+In the common case, the return form is a type expression, in which case calls are modeled directly as initializing expressions – they require storage as an input and when evaluated cause that storage to be initialized with an object.
 This means that when a function call is used to initialize some variable pattern as here:

 fn CreateMyObject() -> MyType {